 Self-published books carry a stigma of poor quality: weak writing, shoddy editing, second-rate production, and a product that often screams “amateur.”
 Unfortunately, this perception stems from the growing evidence provided by many self-published works.
 Though not all self-published books are substandard, too many are.

 Here are thee examples self-published book problems from some of my recent reads:

 1. A Lack of Editing

-Also, the author tied up every loose end to produce a fairytale conclusion for most every character.
-Despite much promise, the journey was unsatisfying.
+Also, the author tied up every loose end to produce a fairytale conclusion for almost every character.
+Despite many promise, the journey was unsatisfying.

 2. The Rough Draft

 This novella-length e-book had a decent title and acceptable cover.
 The storyline was intriguing—and those were the good points.
 It had significant issues with flow and continuity, but worse yet, I felt I was reading the first draft.